& guided meditations in the Metaphor Toolbox

 Chapter Two – Kaleidoscope: a twist on some classic metaphor themes

 Mark Twain said, “There is no such thing as a new idea.
 It is impossible.
-We simply take a lot of old ideas and put them into a sort of mental kaleidoscope…” In this chapter, we put a few classic therapeutic metaphors into that kaleidoscope and come out with some new, modernised and imaginative variations.
+We simply take a lot of old ideas and put them into a sort of mental kaleidoscope…” In this chapter, we put a few classic therapeutic metaphors into a kaleidoscope to create some modernised and imaginative variations.

 Chapter Three – Metaphors for finding inner strength and resilience